pippinbarr/pippinbarr.github.io/content/games/v-r-4-99/index.md

 ---
 title: "v r $4.99"
-date: 2022-04-28
+date: 2022-09-26
 year: 2022
 description: "I'm working on the next game in my *v r* series.
-This one is an exhibition/showroom of 3D models from the Unity Asset Store that cost exactly $4.99 each."
+This one is an exhibition/showroom of 3D models from the Unity Asset Store that cost exactly $4.99 each.
+Achingly close to release now."
 listimage: images/v-r-4-99-icon.png
 link: "https://pippinbarr.github.io/v-r-4-99/info/"
 draft: false